Guest article by Christopher Estrada

 Guess we’ll have to wait for the next trailer.
 Unless Marvel/Disney wants to torture us and not release another trailer.
 Just make us wait until the movie premieres.
 I’ll be at an opening night showing.
 How ‘bout you?

-Trailer Review by Christopher Estrada: “Take a look at my first e-book An Abducted Date.
+Christopher Estrada bio: “Take a look at my first e-book An Abducted Date.
 The book is available for free in all e-book formats.
 So anyone using a Kindle, Ipad, Tablet, Sony Reader, Nook, or Kobo e-reading device can enjoy.
 Also available as PDF format for reading on a computer!
 Read and Review!”